Cell Phone Voice Messages and Custody Disputes

 If you have cell phone voice messages that you think would help you in court, you probably have been saving them every few days.
 If you didn't, you know that your service will erase them permanently after 30 days.
 The problem is that eventually, you have saved so many messages that there is no room for more messages.
 This frustrates everyone and makes the angry caller suspicious.

-More Tips for Recording Cell Phone Voice Messages
+Low-tech Tips for Recording Cell Phone Voice Messages

 I recently received an email at WomansDivorce from one of our readers that offers another method for recording those cell phone voice messages.
-Thanks for the tip Em!
+Thanks for the tip, Em!

 They can put their phone on speaker, call their voicemail, and hit record when their messages start playing.
 It's fast, it's simple, and while it may not get it to CD, it's a heckuva lot better than possibly losing the message in the digital void.